joefresna/Optimal-policy-for-value-based-decision-making-with-value-sensitive-noise/README.md

-# Optimal-policy-for-value-based-decision-making
+# Optimal-policy-for-value-based-decision-making-with-value-sensitive-noise

-These codes generate the figures presented in the paper by Tajima, Drugowitsch & Pouget (2016) [1] and run some extended simulations.
+This code is based and forked from the code of the paper by Tajima, Drugowitsch & Pouget (2016) [1].

+We extended the code to run numerical simulations of the Drift Diffusion Model (DDM) with multiplicative noise on the input stimuli.
+For equal case alternatives, the DDM with multiplicative noise shows value-sensitive reaction time in agreement with experimental results on humans, primates, and invertebrates.

 CITATION: